top of page

 • What do you find most rewarding about being a Mentor for emerging natural resource professionals?

-I enjoy helping them build the bridge towards a long term career, and helping them build skills that will make them successful.
+I enjoy helping them build the bridge towards a long-term career, and helping them build skills that will make them successful.

 • What is a significant impact that WSP Members have had on your organization?

 We are an office of individual specialists – we don’t have a “crew”.
-By having a WSP Member, it is an automatic way for us to double the effort we are putting towards a project.
+By having a WSP Member, it is an automatic way for us to double the effort we are putting toward a project.
 All of a sudden, twice as much can get done!

 Sam Flanagan